Jeraych/206-guess-who-alpha/README.md

 # SOFTENG206 Guess Who Alpha

+# Don’t Waste Time Making a Pretty GUI
+The purpose of the Alpha version is to prototype the core functionality requested below.
+You do not have time to spend making your GUI look great.
+So, do not waste time and effort using CSS or complicated layouts.
+We care about functionality.
+Keep it simple, even if it looks boring—that’s completely fine!
+The only usability aspect you should care about is that the GUI does not freeze.

 ## To setup the API to access Chat Completions and TTS

 - add in the root of the project (i.e., the same level where `pom.xml` is located) a file named `apiproxy.config`